 The eye catching advertisements of the hair growth oil products often try to convince us that hair oils nourishes the hair and makes the hair-shafts grow thicker, longer, darker and healthier.
 However, it is not completely true.
 The external applications of hair oil can not nourish the hair fully and contribute to faster hair growth.
 The most significant reason behind this is, a hair shaft is a lifeless element without the scalp-attachment.

-The beautiful models charms us with their spectacular shiny and lustrous hair in the advertisements of the hair growth oil.
+The beautiful models charm us with their spectacular shiny and lustrous hair in the advertisements of the hair growth oil.
 But the reality is quite different.
 The truth is when hair nourishing oils are applied to the hair-shafts, the traces or hair locks become greasy, which makes the hair look shiny.
-Actually, the particles of the hair-oil shine not the hair.
+Actually, the particles of the hair-oil shine, not the hair.

-The hair-brands often claim that hair oil products produced by their companies can effectively reduce the hair fall.
-But the fact is, the hair oil massages can neither stop the hair fall issue; nor contribute solely to grow hair faster .
+The hair-brands often claim those hair oil products produced by their companies can effectively reduce the hair fall.
+But the fact is, the hair oil massages can neither stop the hair fall issue; nor contribute solely to grow hair faster.
 Conversely, the chemical-based hair growth oils make the hair greasy.
 And greasy hair easily catches dust particles, which can make the hair an easier breeding ground of bacterial, viral as well as fungal infections.

 Hair oil serves as a moisture-shield

 The hair growth oil can serve as an effective conditioner to the hair as well as scalp.
-In daily life, the hair-moisture is often dried out due to diverse reasons such as, excess sun-heat, environmental pollution; etc. Application of the hair nourishing oil can create coatings upon the hair shafts.
+In daily life, the hair-moisture is often dried out due to diverse reasons such as excess sun-heat, environmental pollution; etc. Application of the hair nourishing oil can create coatings upon the hair shafts.
 These coatings retain moisture to both the hair and scalp.
-Adequate moisture keeps the hair healthy that contributes to grow hair faster.
+Adequate moisture keeps the hair healthy that contributes on growing hair faster.

 Regular scalp massages with mild warm hair oil will keep you relaxed.
 Because the scalp and hair massage can soothe the nerves and keep the brain cool.
 Moreover, this massage can stimulate the circulation of blood in the scalp cells that makes the scalp healthy.
 And the healthy scalp is the pre-condition to make the hair grow faster.